-Breakfast is eggs, jams, bread and tea.
+Breakfast is eggs, jams, bread, and tea.
 When we get out of the yurt we see dark clouds gathering above us, it seems that the storm is coming one day in advance.
-Is very cold, at least 15 degrees less than yesterday.
-Moreover we start feeling dizzy, maybe fever.
+It is very cold, at least 15 degrees less than yesterday.
+Moreover, we start feeling dizzy, maybe a fever.

 We tell ourselves that, not sure how the road it is, maybe is better not to venture.
 If we get surprised by the storm might not be fun.
 In addition, the dirt road in the rain, or worse, in the snow would become a muddy mess.

 We have to find a ride to get down from here.
 The Russians are already gone.
 Behind our yurt, however, is parked a truck, which was turned into a bus and brought some tourists here.
 We try to ask.
 The drivers are a boy and a girl from England and will give us a ride!
 Hooray!